-Foreign employment in Nepal is seen to have been established with the inception of recruitment of Nepalese men as Gorkha Soldiers by the British Empire in the year 1815 A.D.
+Foreign employment in Nepal is seen to have been established with the inception of recruitment of Nepalese as Gorkha Soldiers in 1815 A.D. till it has come to the current stage.
 Foreign employment now is completely different from what it was years ago.
-There are approximately 618 manpower agencies involved in recruiting the Nepalese for different purpose on behalf of the companies from abroad as per the record of Department of Labour.
-Nepalese are allowed to go for employment in 107 countries as per the Department of Labour.
+Currently 700 manpower agencies involved in recruiting the Nepalese for different purpose on behalf of the companies from abroad out of which only 648 agencies are operating as per the record of Department of Labour.